What is SAMS Development Evaluation

 SAMS has been conducting evaluations since 1979.
-Working nationally and internationally, SAMS has pioneered a constructive evaluation approach that ensures the views of disabled persons, family/whanau, service providers and funding agencies are equitably represented.
+Working nationally and internationally, SAMS has pioneered a developmental evaluation approach that ensures the views of disabled people, family/whanau, service providers and funding agencies are equitably represented.
 The SAMS Multi-Perspective Approach (1994) to evaluation enables innovative, ethical and effective development.

 SAMS is committed to an evaluation approach that is: